 John Phillips, 47, is pursuing his Doctor of Psychology, Clinical specialization, from University of the Rockies.
 He recently completed his coursework and is now working on his dissertation, which will be followed by a pre-doc internship.
-He will graduate after his pre-doc is complete, which should be sometime in 2013.
+He will graduate after his pre-doc is complete, which should be in late 2014.

 “My interest in psychology began during my Bachelor’s degree,” John shares.
 “I majored in Mass Communication, and my classes in advertising, public relations, and journalism all required an understanding of human behavior.”
 His interest in the science of human behavior led him to the field of psychology, and in 2000 he earned a Master of Science in Clinical Psychology from Abilene Christian University.
 During his time as a graduate student, he completed several practicums, including counseling at a maximum-security prison.
 He also worked in testing and assessment for the chronic care unit at the State Hospital in Big Spring, TX, and facilitated group therapy at River Crest Hospital in San Angelo, TX.
 From 1996-2000, John had the opportunity to teach a life skills class to an alcohol and drug recovery group at the Salvation Army Complex in Abilene, TX.
 Most recently, he worked for a community mental health center, where he screened patients in crisis to determine if they met the criteria for in-patient psychiatric hospitalization.

 “Working in the field of psychology with a Master’s degree allowed me to experience some of the rewards the field has to offer,” says John, “but I realized that I needed a doctoral degree for my career to reach its full potential.”